Natural Ayurvedic Detox: Gentle Home Remedies

 How to detox the body naturally?
 Read the points below and make a good start!

-2. In summer, sip Pudina water with a pinch of salt and a squeeze of lemon to boost agni (digestive fire).
+• In summer, sipping Pudina water with a pinch of salt and lemon is traditionally used to support Agni (digestive fire).

-4. Post meals, chew one teaspoon of Saunf to aid digestion and pacify Vata.
+• After meals, chewing a teaspoon of Saunf is traditionally used to aid digestion and balance Vata.

-5. In case of heaviness or bloating, sip Shunthi water.
+• In case of heaviness or bloating, warm Shunthi (dry ginger) water is traditionally consumed.

 Such foods are often metabolised poorly, disrupt gut bacteria, and may lead to inflammation over time.
 Choosing whole foods contributes effectively to an Ayurvedic gut cleanse.
 Vegetables, fruits, legumes, whole grains, lean proteins, and healthy fats ensure you’re fueling your body with nutrients that support healing and detoxification.